divyadhimaan/system-design-playground/design-problems/web-crawler/main.md

 >
 > A. Yes

-> Q. Do we need to store HTML pages crawled from wev?
+> Q. Do we need to store HTML pages crawled from web?
 >
 > A. Yes, up to 5 years.